harmony-one/onebtc/contract/relay/README.md

 | 67326    | 79540   | Inclusion | Tx Depth 6                   |
 | 67326    | 102364  | Inclusion | Tx Depth 32                  |

-There are two primary motivations for our higher cost in block submission:
+There are two primary motivations for this implementation's higher cost in block submission:

 1. The relay should be self-healing, requiring minimal user intervention.
 2. Constant time lookup - given a height we should be able to instantly verify inclusion.